'His Heartthrob Days Were Over': George Clooney Says One Private Talk with His Wife Forced Him to Make a Drastic Change On Screen

 George Clooney was mid-conversation about his future in acting when Hollywood’s once leading man briefly referenced a discussion with his wife, Amal Clooney.

-The 64-year-old actor, best known for kissing Jennifer Lopez in “Out of Sight” and locking lips with Julia Roberts, is making a drastic switch that will likely impact the trajectory of his career.
+The 64-year-old actor — once known for on-screen romances with stars like Jennifer Lopez in “Out of Sight” and Julia Roberts — is now making a decisive shift that could reshape the trajectory of his career.

 ‘Looks Like a Father Daughter Date’: George Clooney Sparks Controversy After Recent Appearance with His Second Wife Who’s Nearly 20 Years Younger